s3-jarvis/HandBrake-Batch-Encoder-Script/README.md

 --- More ---
 >>>
 ```
->NOTE: You should be inside the directory for running these command!
+>**_NOTE:_** You should be inside the directory for running these command!

 ### Acknowledgements
-Thanks to HandBrake
+I would like to thank **_HandBrake_** for creating such an awesome software/CLI without which this script wouldn't be created. <br />
+I would also thank the numerous _Python Resources_ on the Internet which provided me with the necessary knowledge to build this script.

 ### Future Thoughts
-Upgrades to this script!
+This script can be further upgraded with the addition of the following features,
+- [ ] Include an optional ```-p <PresetPath>``` argument which will allow the User to add the Preset file
+- [ ] Sorting Video Files based on size before beginning the Encode Process